1980 Tampa Bay Buccaneers season

 The season quickly came to be a struggle.
 As teams began to open up their passing games in response to league rule changes, the Buccaneer defense was exposed as a superior run defense that had difficulty against strong passing attacks.
 Several quarterbacks had career-best days against Tampa Bay during the season.
 They also had trouble maintaining consistency in the face of large personnel turnovers, beginning with the preseason trade of Jeris White, and continuing through the injury-plagued regular season.
 The most serious injury was to Randy Crowder, whose dislocated knee in week 2 ended his career and nearly required amputation.
 The offense improved through the season, with Doug Williams continuing to mature as a quarterback, and rookie receiver Kevin House developing as a reliable target.
 As the season wore on, the team began to reflect coach John McKay's volatile personality, frequently arguing with and criticizing officials, while gaining a reputation as a team of complainers.
 The team's lack of enthusiasm was noticeable to McKay, who observed that the team was not playing the way they had the previous year.
 As fan frustration grew, "Throw McKay in the Bay" signs began to reappear at home games.
-Because no other team was dominant in the NFC Central, the Buccaneers stayed alive in the division race until a second-half collapse against the Minnesota Vikings in week 14 guaranteed that they finish the season with a losing record.
+Because no other team was dominant in the NFC Central, the Buccaneers stayed alive in the division race until a second-half collapse against the Minnesota Vikings in week 14 guaranteed that they would finish the season with a losing record.
 McKay later described the season as feeling "cursed".